compute force/tally command

 Compute pe/tally calculates a global scalar (the energy) and a per atom scalar (the contributions of the single atom to the global scalar).
 Compute pe/mol/tally calculates a global 4-element vector containing (in this order): evdwl and ecoul for intramolecular pairs and evdwl and ecoul for intermolecular pairs.
 Since molecules are identified by their molecule IDs, the partitioning does not have to be related to molecules, but the energies are tallied into the respective slots depending on whether the molecule IDs of a pair are the same or different.
 Compute force/tally calculates a global scalar (the force magnitude) and a per atom 3-element vector (force contribution from each atom).
 Compute stress/tally calculates a global scalar (average of the diagonal elements of the stress tensor) and a per atom vector (the 6 elements of stress tensor contributions from the individual atom).

 Both the scalar and vector values calculated by this compute are “extensive”.

 This compute is part of the USER-TALLY package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.